UI Components by Ext JS to Create A Stunning Mobile App

 Back-end Agnostic Data Package

 Ext JS has a powerful data package that decouples the UI components from the data layer.
 The data package helps with the collection of client-side data using highly functional models.
 It also offers features like sorting and filtering.
-Ext JS is also capable of accessing data from any back-end source.
+Ext JS can access data from any back-end source.

 Themes

 In addition to high-performance UI components, Sencha offers multiple built-in themes for your apps.
-You can even customize the themes as per your app’s design.
+You can even customise the themes as per your app’s design using tools like Sencha Themer.

 Layouts